These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 B. Carbon-zinc

-T6B – Semiconductors; basic principles of diodes and transistors
+T6B – Semiconductors: basic principles and applications of solid state devices; diodes and transistors

 T6B01 (D)